 We also know that people need to continue to have the opportunity to connect with this land and its inhabitants, which means we must create a means for that connection to develop.
 It is from this understanding that WildPlaces was born.

-Located in Springville, California, WildPlaces officially began in 2001 as a project, not an organization, initiated by a group of close friends.
-It wasn’t long before these friends, and their friends, became dedicated volunteers who would work tirelessly for years to restore and enhance a number of habitats in the southern Sierra.
+Located in Porterville, California near the Giant Sequoia National Monument, WildPlaces officially began in 2001 as a project, not an organization, initiated by a group of close friends.
+It wasn’t long before these friends, and their friends, became dedicated volunteers who would work tirelessly for years to restore and enhance a number of habitats in the southern Sierra while engaging the many diverse communites who benefit from Nature’s free resources: clean air, clean water, biodiversity, recreation, connection to spirit and more.

-Later in 2001, WildPlaces was established as a 501(c)3 nonprofit organization with permanence in the southern Sierra.
+Later in 2001, WildPlaces was established as a 501(c)3 nonprofit organization under the fiscal sponsorship of Social and Environmental Entreprenuers (SEE) with permanence in the southern Sierra.
 Recognitions and awards soon followed.
 Partnerships and bridges between seemingly opposing interests were built.
 The development of funding strategies, staff, Board of Directors, and membership continues today as the foundation for our future success.

 Although WildPlaces has endured the challenges of limited (initial) local buy-in, scarce financial resources, second-hand equipment, borrowed tools, no pay, and economic and environmental hard times, it has persevered and is now a shining example of how a few concerned people caring for the land will, without doubt, succeed wildly.

-Today our mission is to preserve, support, and protect California’s natural and rural places and the people of these landscapes through volunteer-driven habitat restoration, natural and cultural education, and career development.
+Today our mission is still to preserve, support, and protect the natural and rural places of the southern Sierra Nevada while supporting the peoples of these landscapes through volunteer-driven habitat restoration, natural and cultural education, and career development.

 We believe that anyone can and should be a part of the world’s wild places.